ahaywood/Web-Interactivity-and-Engagement/chapter-4/index.md

 	Ids (#name-of-id) in HTML is used mostly for JavaScript.
 An Id is an identifier that should only be used once per page.

-In our menu, we added an object in our options array called "container_class."
-The value associated with that option is "blank-menu-header."
-This is how we are going to target that area with our CSS.
+In our menu, we added an element in our options array called `container_class.` The value associated with that option is `blank-menu-header.` This is how we are going to target that area with our CSS.
 If you inspect the menu you will see that there the class we added in the options is the class surrounding the whole menu.

 Using Google Chrome's "Inspect this Element" tool (right click on an object in a webpage to bring this up) is a great way to mess around with CSS in browser and to see what behavior is happening in your web page.